6000 Provider Investigations (PI) Facility

 Neglect (NEGL)

-An intake for neglect is assessed when any of the following apply:
+The intake specialist completes an intake with the allegation of neglect (NEGL) when any of the following apply:

-• At least one of the clients involved was on special precautions, such as close observation or one-to-one observation.
+- At least one of the clients involved was on special precautions, such as enhanced or one-to-one supervision.

 See:

-• With the priority being assessed according to standard policy.
+- Completes an intake with the priority assessed according to standard procedures.

 See: